1000ch/atom-csscomb/readme.md

 ### Configure with JSON

-To configure with JSON file, check this.
+To configure with JSON file, put your own `.csscomb.json` to workspace.
-There are 2 ways to apply from JSON file for sort order.

-1. Put `.csscomb.json` to workspace of atom.
-2. Edit `~/.atom/packages/atom-csscomb/csscomb.json`.

-If there is `.csscomb.json`, it will be applied primary.
-(Even though you edit `~/.atom/packages/atom-csscomb/csscomb.json`.)

 ### Configure with preset